creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2023-05-09-tutorial-score-based-models.md

 &nbsp;

-An usefull application of such transform is to allow exact log-likelihood computaion, levaring change-of-variable for ODEs (here written to simplify in the case where $$f(x,t)=0$$):
+A useful application of such a transform is to allow exact log-likelihood computaion, levaring change-of-variable for ODEs (here written to simplify in the case where $$f(x,t)=0$$):

 $$ \log{p_\theta} = \log{\pi(\text{x}_T}) - \frac{1}{2} \int_0^T \sigma(t) \text{trace}(\nabla_x s_\theta (\text{x}, t))dt$$